nokeeo/movieMood/README.md

 MovieMood
 =========
 MovieMood recommends movies based on mood.
-Just select the corresponding color and pick a movie!
+Just select the corresponding color and pick a movie!<br />
+Created for the RIT iOS App Challenge 2014

 Developers:
 ---------